rreece/rreece.github.io/outline-of-philosophy/invitation.md

 and the new questions we ask about it should be informed by science.

 TODO: expand this before it is immediately misunderstood.
-TODO: Philosophy is continuous with science (Quine).
 TODO: David Hume, Hans Reichenbach, W.V.O.
 Quine, Wilfrid Sellars.
+TODO: Philosophy is continuous with science (Quine).
+TODO: Philosophy is a nursery for budding sciences.

 Why should I care?